commaai/connect/README.md

 ## Libraries Used
 There's a ton of them, but these are worth mentioning because they sort of affect everything.

  * `React` - If you don't know react, stop everything you're doing and go learn it.
 It's simple object oriented components with basic lifecycle callbacks rendered by state and prop changes.
-Learn it.
  * `Redux` - Sane formal *global* scope.
 This is not a replacement for component state, which is the best way to store local component level variables and trigger re-renders.
 Redux state is for global state that many unrelated components care about.
 No free-form editing, only specific pre-defined actions
  * `@material-ui` - Lots of fully featured highly customizable components for building the UIs with.
 Theming system with global and per-component overrides of any CSS values.
  * `react-router-redux` - the newer one, 5.x....
 Mindlessly simple routing with convenient global access due to redux